tzebrowski/ObdMetrics/README.md

 Through this design decision PIDs does not need to be necessarily part of the framework and might be supplied by external party.</br>
 Within single `resource file` PIDs are divided into distinct groups, following categories are available:
 - `capabilities` - Supported PIDs category
+- `dtcRead` - Diagnostic trouble code category
-- `dtc` - Diagnostic trouble code category
+- `dtcClear` - Diagnostic trouble code category
 - `metadata` - Metadata PIDs category.
 PIDs which are read just once during session with the Adapter
 - `livedata` - Livedata PIDs category.
 PIDs which are read frequently during session with the Adapter
 - `routine` - Routines PIDs category.
 PIDs which are executed on demand and might alter vehicle component behavior, e.g: `Turn dashboard illumination on`.